bitloops/blog/articles/svgs-are-not-images-they-are-a-graphics-language.md

 </style>
 ```

-These examples showcase why treating SVG as a programming model — not just an image format — unlocks so much power.
+These examples showcase why treating SVG as a graphics language — not just an image format — unlocks so much power.

 ---